Home/Breast Procedures/Breast Reduction

-Board-certified* plastic surgeon Christopher Godek, MD and Dr. Christina Pasick, also certified by the American Board of Plastic Surgery, strive to understand each patient’s unique motivation for considering cosmetic enhancement.
+Board-certified plastic surgeon Christopher Godek, MD and Dr. Christina Pasick, also certified by the American Board of Plastic Surgery, strive to understand each patient’s unique motivation for considering cosmetic enhancement.
 This commitment to aesthetic goals is especially evident when their patients are considering breast reduction surgery.
 Our plastic surgeons create customized treatment plans designed to meet the unique needs of each patient with beautiful results.

 - Breast Reduction Before-and-After Pictures